 “Like an archaeologist uncovering the remnants of written language ReeL creates meaning from, not just what is visible, but in what has been obscured.
 To understand ReeL’s work one must look at his attraction to such seemingly incongruent influences as erased whiteboards, blizzards, improvisational music, and abandoned industrial sites.
 His work celebrates the meaning in remnants, the hidden, the random and destroyed.”

 At times Reel has severely limited his exhibiting.
-For example, for just under two years from 2007 to 2008 he exhibited only in shows promoting gay or LGBT rights and causes.
-He refused to exhibit in group shows from 1986 to 1999, or any shows from 1988 to 1999 with the exception of a modest solo exhibition of drawings at the Mazey Hickey gallery in Seattle.
+For example, for a couple of years from 2007 to 2008 he exhibited only in shows promoting gay or LGBT rights and causes.
+He refused to exhibit in group shows from 1986 to 1999, or any shows from 1988 to 1999 with the exception of a modest solo exhibition of drawings at the Mazey Hickey Gallery in Seattle.

-In 2012 ReeL met and two years later married Rhonda P. Hill in Ventura, California, where he maintains a studio.
+In 2012 ReeL met and two years later married Rhonda P. Hill in Ventura, California, north of Los Angeles, where he maintains a studio.
 In 2015 ReeL returned to writing about the arts online (primarily on theatre and major museum shows).